Epic Movie: Plot

 Afterwards, the orphans meet a graying Harry Potter, along with a balding Ron Weasley and a pregnant Hermione Granger at Hogwarts.
-They all help Lucy, Susan, and Peter train for the war against the White Bitch.
+They all help Lucy, Susan, and Peter train for the war against the White Bitch, accidentally killing Albus Dumbledore, Minerva McGonagall and Rubeus Hagrid in the process.

 Captain Jack Swallows helps Edward escape, only for Edward to find out it was a ruse as Jack, the Bitch's old enemy, needs intelligence out of Edward.

-Upon finishing their training, Lucy, Susan, and Peter head to the camp of Aslo.
-Aslo agrees to help Edward and manages to kill Silas, but while breaking Edward out, he is slain by the White Bitch.
+Upon finishing their training, Lucy, Susan, and Peter head to the camp of Aslo, the rightful ruler of Gnarnia.
+Aslo agrees to help Edward and kills Silas in a duel, but while breaking Edward out, he is slain by the White Bitch.
 As the orphans have a pre-battle party with their allies, Susan gets drunk and vomits everywhere, disgusting their army enough that nobody shows up to help the orphans the next day.
 The four siblings engage the White Bitch in battle and all (except for Peter) are killed.
 Peter then finds a magic remote and uses its powers to revive his siblings.

 Together, they kill the army, defeat the White Bitch, and stop her plan.
 Peter declares the White Bitch will receive a fair and just trial in the new Gnarnia, but Jack's wheel accidentally crushes her to death.
 The four are crowned the new rulers of the land.
 Tumnus then shows up, having survived his battle.
 Decades later, the four now-elderly rulers find the wardrobe again and go through it.
 They appear moments after they had left, young again.
 They meet Borat, who congratulates them on a happy ending, but then, Jack's wheel accidentally runs over the quartet, killing them.
-Borat then says his iconic "NOT!" before turning around and clapping his buttocks, ending the film.
+Borat then says his iconic "NOT!" as he turns around, claps his buttocks and dances to music before the credits roll.

-Extended version

-The unrated, longer version (released in the United Kingdom as the "Rude & Crude Unseen Version") of the film features some scenes not shown in the theatrical version.
-In an alternate ending, Willy Wonka, instead of Borat, comes in and says: "I told you it was going to be an epic adventure."
-Willy Wonka then goes in the wardrobe and puts out a "do not disturb" sign that refers to the girl in the wardrobe.
-The Oompa-Loompas come in and start singing a parody version of the Willy Wonka theme song.
-The four are then crushed by the wheel.
-Also, during the scene where Lucy is crushed under the junk that falls out of the wardrobe, the girl who runs out is nude, as opposed to wearing a bikini.
-In the Snakes on a Plane scene, when the Samuel L. Jackson lookalike yells, he replaces "goddamn" with "motherfuckin'".